 Not a fan of the Halloween parties around town?
-Throw your own apple bobbing, pumpkin carving carnival of sorts with close friends and family.
-This way, your kids have fun and get to hang out with their friends, and you know that they aren't out egging a house or getting some creepy items from strangers.
+Throw your own caramel apple, pumpkin carving carnival of sorts with close friends and family.
+This way, your kids have fun and get to hang out with their friends … and you know that they aren’t out egging a house or getting some creepy items from strangers.

 7. Treat Shopping

 Malls and stores often offer trick-or-treating from store to store to encourage families to stop by and see what they offer.
 The kids get some candy, the parents get a coupon to use in-store should they decide to buy some things.